Vedux-Development/VeduDB/README.md

 # VeduDB

-VeduDB is a lightweight and simple to use JSON based database
+VeduDB is a lightweight and simple to use JSON based database (That doesnt corrupt)

 # How to use VeduDB